radixdlt/scrypto-examples/nft/nft-marketplace/README.md

 # NFT Marketplace

 This package includes a number of blueprints that implement functionality typically seen in NFT marketplaces such as [OpenSea](https://opensea.io/), [Rarible](https://rarible.com/), and so on.
 The blueprints implement multiple types of sales such as: a fixed price sale, Dutch auction, and English auction.
-The aim of this package is to showcase to developers how functionality similar to that seen in popular NFT marketplaces, can be implemented with Scrypto on Radix.
+The aim of this package is to showcase to developers how functionality similar to that seen in popular NFT marketplaces can be implemented with Scrypto on Radix.

 ## Package Features:

 * Supports multiple types of sales.
 * Allows NFT sales to take place through any token the seller specifies (does not have to be XRD).
 * NFTs can be sold individually or as a bundle if the seller wants to sell them all together.
+* No central contract/component which makes this more efficient and scalable.

 ## Design Considerations